 Caroline Cerilli is a student researcher majoring in Public Health and minoring in Social Policy and Museums and Society.
 Previously, she has assisted with disability health research at MDisability of the University of Michigan and has helped develop accessibility projects at Cooper Hewitt Smithsonian Design Museum.
 Her own experiences as a disabled person have led to her enthusiasm for disability health and community.
 Caroline also enjoys cooking with friends and sewing costumes for the Barnstormers theater group.

-Sabrina Epstein is a student researcher and the communications intern for the Disability Health Research Center, studying Public Health, Visual Arts, and Museums and Society.
+Sabrina Epstein is a senior Public Health Studies major who serves as a student researcher and communications intern for the Disability Health Research Center.
 Her interests in disability health policy and arts access are informed by her own disability experience.
-Her previous work includes developing accessibility guidelines for the National Endowment for the Arts, founding the disability arts nonprofit Artful Start, conducting public health research on disability identity development, and presenting on disability in art museums at the International Conference for Disability Studies and Art Education.
+Her previous work includes developing accessibility guidelines for the National Endowment for the Arts, advocating for nonviolent behavioral and mental health response at the Maryland legislature, and presenting on disability in art museums at the International Conference for Disability Studies and Art Education.
 In her free time, she enjoys gluten-free baking and making art about chronic illness.

 Anna Moyer is a Ph.D. candidate in the human genetics program at the Johns Hopkins School of Medicine, where she studies brain development in Down syndrome.
 She enjoys writing about chronic illness and also maintains a website of visual recipes to teach basic cooking skills to people with intellectual disabilities.
 In her spare time, you can find Anna knitting, drinking tea, and watching the Food Network with her cat, Matilda.